 Dedicated Folder(s)

 As you take this advice, you're going to have a massive heap of alerts coming in.
 If it's so much that you start to ignore the alerts, then you might as well have not signed up at all.
-Do avoid drowning in alerts, we recommend making dedicated email folders for your different alerts.
+My favorite tip is to make dedicated email folders for your different alerts.
 Yep, plural.
 You don't need one for each alert, but you can find categories like "brand mentions" vs "news" or "competitors."

 Frequency

-How often your check your alerts depends on two things: your individual needs and the number of alerts you receive.
+How often you check your alerts depends on two things: your individual needs and the number of alerts you receive.

-It's helpful to review them on a daily basis to stay up-to-date with the latest information relevant to your interests.
+It's helpful to review them on a daily basis to stay up to date with the latest information relevant to your interests.
 If you let them go too long (close to a week), you start to lose some of the benefits of using Google Alerts for marketing strategies.
-We touched on some alerts that require urgency and timeliness.
+Some alerts require urgency and timeliness.
 Give those a dedicated folder that you can check daily, and allow yourself a little more time with others.
-Don't let too much time go by so that you are overloaded in alerts.

 11 Google Alerts Alternatives